tempevictor/ML_for_DNA_storage/readme.md

 ### Installation

-We had the network work with cuda 11.1.0-cudnn8.0.4.30 The commands create a new conda env and install the necessary packages
+We had the network work with cuda 11.1.0-cudnn8.0.4.30.
+Bellow are the commands to create a new conda env and install the necessary packages

 ```angular2